koddo/org-clock-statusbar-app/README.md

 I also use this checkbox to avoid closing the app when I don't want to track time, i.e. it's late at night, I'm tired and reading reddit.

-It is controlled by AppleScript:
+The app is controlled by AppleScript:

 ```
 $ osascript -e 'tell application "org-clock-statusbar" to clock in "some task"'